Sierra Gorda: History

 Cinnabar and mercury mining has been part of the southern Sierra Gorda since the Pre classic period.
 This mining remained important until the 1970s, when most of the commercial mines closing and the last, in Maconí, closed in 2000.
 However, there are still at least six families known to mine the element on a very small scale.
 According to researchers, the long history of mercury mining here has caused the contamination of the environment as it built up over time.
 They believe this is behind the high levels of certain chronic diseases in the region.

-There are plans to build a dam on the Extóraz River, 85 meters tall to store 118 million m3 of water.
+There are plans to build a dam on the Extóraz River, 85 meters tall to store 118 million m^{3} of water.
 The water would be transported by aqueduct 138 km to the city of Querétaro.
 However, there is local opposition to the project.